ovh/docs/pages/platform/logs-data-platform/elastalert/guide.fr-fr.md

 timestamp_format_expr:  'ts[:23]'

 # (Required)
-# A list of Opensearch filters used for find events
+# A list of OpenSearch filters used for find events
 # These filters are joined with AND and nested in a filtered query
 # For more info: https://opensearch.org/docs/latest/opensearch/query-dsl/index/
 filter: